jrochkind/bento_search/README.md

 Rails3 and tested only under ruby 1.9.3.

 * It is focused on use cases for academic libraries, but may be useful in generic cases too.
-Initially, engine adapters are planned to be provided for:
+Initially, engine adapters are provided for:
-Google Books, Scopus, SerialSolutions Summon, Ex Libris Primo, EBSCO Discovery Service, EBSCO traditional 'EIT' api, Google Site Search.
+Google Books, Scopus, SerialSolutions Summon, Ex Libris Primo, EBSCO Discovery Service, EBSCO traditional 'EIT' api, Google Site Search, WorldCat Search.
 Most of these search engines require a vendor license to use.

 * bento_search could be considered building blocks for a type of 'federated